 Bakhita, family (3), Slave traders (2), Arab man, Arab daughters (2), Italian Family (4), Nuns (3), young man

-(Enter Bakhita, Family, slave traders)
+(Enter Bakhita, Family)

 (Enter Arab family)